-- a.
-Maximum of 0.9 spaces per 1,000 square feet of Gross Floor Area for office uses, excluding technical office (Section 4.34(a-e)). - b.
-Maximum of 0.8 spaces per 1,000 square feet of Gross Floor Area for laboratory use and technical office uses (Section 4.34(f)). - c.
-Maximum of 0.75 spaces per residential dwelling unit (Section 4.31(d-g)). - d.
-Maximum of 0.5 spaces per 1,000 square feet of retail (Sections 4.35 and 4.36). - e.
-Maximum of 1 space per 4 sleeping rooms for hotel use (Section 4.31(i)(2)). - 13.88.5 Shared Parking Study.
+a.
+Maximum of 0.9 spaces per 1,000 square feet of Gross Floor Area for office uses, excluding technical office (Section 4.34(a-e)).

+b.
+Maximum of 0.8 spaces per 1,000 square feet of Gross Floor Area for laboratory use and technical office uses (Section 4.34(f)).

+c.
+Maximum of 0.75 spaces per residential dwelling unit (Section 4.31(d-g)).

+d.
+Maximum of 0.5 spaces per 1,000 square feet of retail (Sections 4.35 and 4.36).

+e.
+Maximum of 1 space per 4 sleeping rooms for hotel use (Section 4.31(i)(2)).

+13.88.5 Shared Parking Study.
 A Development Proposal for development in the PUD-5 District shall include an analysis of anticipated parking demand for all uses in the development throughout the course of a typical day and week.
 This analysis may identify opportunities for reducing the total amount of parking required to serve all uses through the sharing of parking spaces by multiple uses.
 Based on this analysis, the Planning Board may approve a reduced minimum or maximum parking requirement upon finding that the approved amount of parking will be sufficient to serve all permitted uses.

-13.88.6 Design, Dimensional, and Other Requirements of Provided Parking and Loading Facilities

-- a.
-Except as provided herein, all parking for new non-residential and non-institutional uses shall be underground structured parking.
-Notwithstanding this underground parking requirement, parking for all uses in the Third Street Transition Subdistrict may be in above-ground structured parking provided such structured parking is consistent with the existing structured parking in the Subdistrict. - b.
-In its approval of a Final Development Plan, the Planning Board, in consultation with City staff (including the Traffic Parking and Transportation Department), may approve (i) the location, layout and design of parking spaces that deviate from the requirements of
+13.88.6 Design, Dimensional, and Other Requirements of Provided Parking and Loading Facilities a.
+Except as provided herein, all parking for new non-residential and noninstitutional uses shall be underground structured parking.
+Notwithstanding this underground parking requirement, parking for all uses in the Third Street Transition Subdistrict may be in above-ground structured parking provided such structured parking is consistent with the existing structured parking in the Subdistrict.

-Article 6.000; (ii) the location, width and layout of curb cuts serving the Development Parcel that deviate from the requirements of Section 6.43; and (iii) a small number of on-grade parking and loading spaces to be used for, among other things, handicap parking, short-term loading, use by food trucks and other shortterm or special purposes.
+b.
+A Development Parcel may contain on grade parking equal in number to 5% of the parking otherwise required for the uses in the Final Development Plan for that Development Parcel. c.
+In its approval of a Final Development Plan, the Planning Board, in consultation with City staff (including the Traffic Parking and Transportation Department), may approve (i) the location, layout and design of parking spaces that deviate from the requirements of Article 6.000. d.
+In its approval of a Final Development Plan, the Planning Board, in consultation with City staff, may approve 6.000; (ii) the location, width and layout of curb cuts serving the Development Parcel that deviate from the requirements of Section 6.43.6.43; and (iii) a small number of on-grade parking and loading spaces to be used for, among other things, handicap parking, short-term loading, use by food trucks and other short-term or special purposes.